-Master of Science in Geoscience
+Master of Science - Geoscience

-The Masters of Science degree in Geoscience is designed to prepare students for a broad range of challenging careers in government service, private consulting, and industry.
+The Master of Science degree in Geoscience is designed to prepare students for a broad range of challenging careers in government service, private consulting, and industry.
 This thesis-based degree program also serves as a stepping-stone for those students who wish to pursue further graduate studies at the Doctoral level.
 Working closely with their advisor, students focus on original research in one of several areas of specialization, including: petrology, volcanology, economic geology, structural geology, sedimentology, geochemistry, hydrology, soil science, climate change, petroleum geology, and paleontology.
 Students are expected to develop original research suitable for submission to a refereed scientific journal.
 Students are expected to have strong content knowledge in their area of emphasis, which is tested during the culminating defense of their thesis research.

 - Demonstrate an understanding and appreciation for scientific inquiry/scientific method.